 - In order for this to work, you must use abrasive toothpaste.
 Choose a toothpaste that has polishing components, that has a sort of grit to it.

 - Spread the toothpaste on the screen, massage it in a circular motion as if you were polishing something.
 When you’re done, use a clean cloth to wipe off the toothpaste.

 4. Petroleum Jelly/Vaseline

-This is yet another neat trick that can be used to mask scratches.
-(Note: Any petroleum jelly-based paste, such as Vaseline, will do).
-However, it will only work on laptops that have a matte plastic screen.
+This is another nifty trick to fix scratches on your laptop screen.
+(Note: any petrolatum-based paste will do).
+However, it only works on laptops with a matte plastic screen.

-Therefore, if your screen is glossy, this trick won’t work for you.
-In any case, here’s how you use petroleum jelly to remove scratches from your (matte) laptop screen:
+So if your screen is glossy, this trick won’t work for you.
+Here’s how to use Vaseline to remove scratches from your laptop screen (matte):